WKnak/fail2ban-block-ip-range/README.md

 # fail2ban block ip/network range (ipv4 only)
-A python script that group IPs into network range, to block attacks from a network range address, from CIDR /23 up to /31.
+A python script that group IPs into network range, to block attacks from a network range address, from CIDR /18 up to /30.
+(CIDR range now is configurable)

 📛 Please be carefull to not block youself!